U.S. Embassy Exchange Programs for Youth and Professionals

 - Have a record of voluntary or public service in their communities

 - Have demonstrated entrepreneurialism and commitment to innovation

 - Have limited or no prior experience in the United States

-For more information, please review last year’s call for applications (link), or contact email@example.com or LibyaUSAExchanges@state.gov.
+For more information, please visit this website, or contact email@example.com or LibyaUSAExchanges@state.gov.

 Kennedy-Lugar Youth Exchange and Study program (YES)

 The Kennedy-Lugar Youth Exchange and Study (YES) program provides scholarships to Libyan high school students between the ages of 15 and 17 to spend up to one academic year in the United States.
 Scholarship recipients live with host families, attend U.S. high schools, and participate in special enrichment activities that include community service, youth leadership training, a civics education program, and other activities that help them develop a comprehensive understanding of American culture and develop leadership skills.
 Likewise, these students serve as cultural ambassadors for Libya, representing its rich heritage to their American host communities.. (http://www.yesprograms.org/countries/libya)

 The program supports students with disabilities and encourages their participation.

 Program length: 10 month.

 - Have a record of high academic achievement